Ytang520/nolebase-template/笔记/xx-I am lost/Don't ack like a kid.md

-Hey, don't act like a kid!
+Hey, stop acting like a kid!
 Your 'clever' tricks are not clever at all, only to make you stupid.

---- After being 'subtly' mocked, the ridiculous wins over the anger.
+(Several days ago, I was 'subtly' humiliated, but the ridiculous wins over the anger.
+Now I can still feel the ridiculous, as he 'subtly' humiliated me again.)

+--- Edited on 2024/10/29